-- AS/A Level Sport and Physical Education
+- A Level Sport and Physical Education

 - BTEC Sport Level 3

 - BTEC Sport Science Level 3

 - Apprenticeships and employment in the sports industry

 - Coaching qualifications

-A BTEC in Physical Education can help you progress into a huge variety of careers; all employers like to hear that their employees have an interest in keeping themselves healthy, fit and have an ability to work in teams.
-More specifically a career in teaching, coaching, physiotherapy, professional sports player, sport physiology, medicine, fitness instructing, personal training or centre manager could also be available to you.
+• A BTEC in Physical Education can help you progress into a huge variety of careers; all employers like to hear that their employees have an interest in keeping themselves healthy, fit and have an ability to work in teams.

+• More specifically a career in teaching, coaching, physiotherapy, professional sports player, sport physiology, medicine, fitness instructing, personal training or centre manager could also be available to you.

-Further Information: Please contact e.durban@sydenham.lewisham.sch.uk
+Further Information: Please contact Ms A Fullilove (SL PE) on a.fullilove@sydenham.lewisham.sch.uk

-GCSE Design & Technology: Product Design
+GCSE Design & Technology: PRODUCT DESIGN